gpg/gpg4win/doc/README.en.txt

    from your smart card is shown in Kleopatra under the tab "My certificates" (marked with a smart card icon).

-   A better smart card support for Kleopatra is in process.

 - Using the Outlook Plugin "GpgOL":

   * You defintely should create copies of your old encrypted/signed